ajafff/tslint-consistent-codestyle/README.md

   true,
   // forbid leading and trailing underscores and enforce camelCase on EVERY name. will be overridden by subtypes if needed {"type": "default", "format": "camelCase", "leadingUnderscore": "forbid", "trailingUnderscore": "forbid"},
-  // require all global constants to be UPPER_CASE
+  // require all global constants to be camelCase or UPPER_CASE
-  // all other variables and functions still need to be camelCase {"type": "variable", "modifiers": ["global", "const"], "format": "UPPER_CASE"},
+  // all other variables and functions still need to be camelCase {"type": "variable", "modifiers": ["global", "const"], "format": ["camelCase","UPPER_CASE"]},
+  // override the above format option for exported constants to allow only UPPER_CASE {"type": "variable", "modifiers": ["export", "const"], "format": "UPPER_CASE"},
   // allow leading underscores for parameters, because `tsc --noUnusedParameters` will not flag underscore prefixed parameters
   // all other rules (trailingUnderscore: forbid, format: camelCase) still apply
   // since we don't want to inherit this config to `parameterProperties`, we set `final = true`